Alexander Zverev – ATP #3 – Player Profile, Match Statistics & Bio

 How many titles has Alexander Zverev won?

-Alexander Zverev has won 22 ATP tour-level titles (13 on hard and nine on clay).
+Alexander Zverev has won 21 ATP tour-level titles (11 on hard and 10 on clay), including one Grand Slam title (on clay).
+He has also won an Olympic gold medal.

 What is Alexander Zverev's recent form?